nigeriandream/passengers/README.md

-# Passenger Count Application
+# Passenger Counter Application

 This is a simple web application that allows you to keep track of the number of passengers and save the count history as well as export it as a CSV file.
+Preview link: [Passengers](https://nigeriandream.github.io/passengers/)

 ## Features